 Creating a content calendar will help you to keep track of your written content strategy.

-Consistency is the key to the growth or your online art business.
+Consistency is the key to the growth of your online art business.

 To learn more about the best length for blog posts and what topics to write about, visit the posts below.

-It takes time for blog posts to rank in the search results page.
+It takes time for blog posts to rank on the search results page.
 To get the ball rolling, share your new blog posts on social media like Facebook and Twitter.